imanuelsteven/Mamikos-Recommendation-System/README.md

 **2. Cluster Based Filtering : Silhouette Score**

 *Silhouette Score* is a metric used to evaluate the quality of clusters created during unsupervised machine learning, such as with the K-Means algorithm.
 It measures how well-defined and distinct the clusters are.
-The score for each data sample is calculated based on its relationship with other samples both inside and outside its own cluster.
+The score for each data sample is calculated based on its relationship with other samples both inside and outside its own cluster.[[6]](https://medium.com/@hazallgultekin/what-is-silhouette-score-f428fb39bf9a)

 **Silhouette Score is calculated using the formula:**